 The budget for administration remains well within the 0.3% of pensionable payroll for the Fund assumed by the Fund's Actuary, and results in a cost per member of around £15 which is one of the lowest across LGPS funds.
 The budget has an allowance in both staff and IT costs for the implementation of the McCloud remedy.

-No allowance has been made in the budget for the costs of GMP rectification work or for the implementation of the Pension Dashboard Programme which will be separately costed once the full scope of this work is known.
+Allowance has been made in the budget for the costs of GMP rectification work and for the implementation of the Pension Dashboard Programme (from 2024/25 onwards).